 Troy is an ancient city and archaeological site in modern-day Turkey, but is also famously the setting for the legendary Trojan War in Homer's epic poems the "Iliad" and the "Odyssey."

 In legend, the city of Troy was besieged for 10 years and eventually conquered by a Greek army led by King Agamemnon.
 This "Trojan War erupted because Helen, a queen from Sparta, was abducted by Paris, the son of Troy's King Priam, according to Homer's epic poem "Iliad."
-Throughout the "Iliad," the gods constantly intervene in support of characters on both sides of the conflict.
+Throughout the "Iliad," the gods — including Hera, Athena and Poseidon supporting the Greeks, and Aphrodite, Apollo and Ares rooting for the Trojans — constantly intervene.

-Troy also refers to a real ancient city, also known as Hisarlik, located on the northwest coast of Turkey, which has been identified by many as the legendary Troy featured in Homer's poems."
+Troy also refers to a real ancient city, also known as Hisarlık, located on the northwest coast of Turkey about 3 miles (4.8 kilometers) from the Dardanelles.
+It has been identified by many as the legendary Troy featured in Homer's poems.
 Whether the Trojan War actually took place, and whether the site in northwest Turkey is the same Troy, are matters of debate.

 The legend of Troy and the Trojan horse